tainacan/tainacan/src/readme.txt

 * "Faceted Search".
 Browse your collection (and let the public browse it) using a faceted search interface with the filters you have chosen.

-* "Manage Taxonomies": Manage vocabularies that can be used accross all your collections.
+* "Manage Taxonomies": Manage vocabularies that can be used across all your collections.

 * "Themes": The Tainacan plugin has its own default theme, which helps you to showcase your collections in a beautiful and effective manner.
-But it can also work with any WordPress theme, so interface developers can easyly add Tainacan specific features to an existing theme.
+But it can also work with any WordPress theme, so interface developers can easily add Tainacan specific features to an existing theme.

 * "API and Interoperability": Tainacan implements a RESTful API (read and write) to allow other applications to interact with your repository.
-That way, you can expose your collection in different formats, such as Json, JsonLD, OAI-PMH and others.
+That way, you can expose your collection in different formats, such as JSON, JsonLD, OAI-PMH and others.
 If your collection has a specific set of metadata, you can map this metadata to match the patterns you want to use.

 * "Gutenberg blocks": Tell stories with your collections.
 Tainacan offers you several Gutenberg blocks so you can present your collections to the public in many different ways!